ivanitlearning/AWS-Associate-Courses/SAA-C02.md

   - You can create a group and add all users into that group, but it needs to be created and managed on your own.
 - No Nesting: You cannot have groups within groups.
 - 300 Group Limit per account.
 This can be fixed with a support ticket.
+- **GROUPS ARE NOT A TRUE IDENTITY THEY CAN'T BE REFERENCED AS A PRINCIPAL IN A POLICY**
+- An S3 Resource cannot grant access to a group, it is not an identity.
+- Groups are used to allow permissions to be assigned to IAM users.

+## 2.5.
+Resource Policy

-**Resource Policy** A bucket can have a policy associated with that bucket.
+- A bucket can have a policy associated with that bucket.
-It does so by referencing the identity using an ARN (Amazon Reference Name).
+- It does so by referencing the identity using an ARN (Amazon Reference Name).
-A policy on a resource can reference IAM users and IAM roles by the ARN.
+- A policy on a resource can reference IAM users and IAM roles by the ARN.
-A bucket can give access to one or more users or one or more roles.
+- A bucket can give access to one or more users or one or more roles.

-**GROUPS ARE NOT A TRUE IDENTITY THEY CAN'T BE REFERENCED AS A PRINCIPAL IN A POLICY**

-An S3 Resource cannot grant access to a group, it is not an identity.
-Groups are used to allow permissions to be assigned to IAM users.

-### 1.3.4.
+## 2.6.
+IAM limitations

+- Max 5,000 IAM users per account
+- IAM user can be a member of max 10 groups
+- Up to 300 IAM groups per account

+## 2.7.
 IAM Roles

 A single thing that uses an identity is an IAM User.